If you are facing problems to access a CloudBees Core Operations Center running on modern platforms, we recommend to review

 2.]
 Pod events key (last section in the output)

-Describe the master pod and review the Events key (last section in the output)
+Describe the controller pod and review the Events key (last section in the output)

 kubectl describe pod mm1-0